amitgupta7892/practise/README.md

-# practise
+hi ev
-this is practise project amit gupta
+eryone this is amit gupta rania kanpur.